soracom-labs/multi-carrier-failover-demo/README.md

 ### SIM type and region

-In the script, supported carriers is hard-coded as PLMN (Public Land Mobile Network) Number (e.g. 44010 as NTT Docomo).
+In the script, supported carriers are hard-coded as PLMN (Public Land Mobile Network) Number (e.g. 44010 as NTT Docomo).
+Please find a list of possible PLMN codes e.g. on https://www.mcc-mnc.com/  .
 Supported carriers depend on the SIM type and the region in which the device is located.
 Please confirm the SIM type and region.

 | Script | SIM type | Region |
 | :---  | :--- | :--- |